GSA-TTS/10x-website/pages/tags.md

 ---
 title: Tags | 10x News
-description: 10x in the news, blogs, and announcements--find out what we're working on.
+description: 10x in the news--stories of innovation, experiments, and what we've learned as we work toward delivering good-for-people digital solutions.
 pageBrow: News
 pageTitle: 10x
 subtitle: Stories of innovation, experiments, and what we've learned as we work toward delivering good-for-people digital solutions.